Skip to content

 Rule Why

-Use JSDoc-only types, never : parameter annotations or import type Per-file scripted tools are evaluated as raw ECMAScript — no transpile step strips TS syntax today.
-Annotations get types in your editor without breaking the runtime.
+Use JSDoc-only types, never : parameter annotations or import type Per-file scripted tools are evaluated as raw ECMAScript — no transpile step strips TS syntax.
+JSDoc annotations give types in your editor without breaking the runtime.

-The exported function name must match the descriptor’s name: field exactly The synthesized wrapper does __userModule[<name>] to find your handler.
-A mismatch surfaces a clear “must export a function with that exact name” error at first dispatch.
+The exported function name must match the descriptor’s name: exactly A mismatch surfaces a must export a function with that exact name error at first dispatch.

-Return a string, an object, or undefined The runtime normalizes string returns into the {content: [{type:"text",...}]} envelope automatically.
+Return a string, an object, or undefined String returns are normalized into the {content: [{type:"text",...}]} envelope.
 Returning a function, BigInt, or circular structure throws a non-JSON-serializable error.

 throw new Error(...) for failures The thrown message becomes the tool’s errorMessage field.
-The agent sees it; you see it in the trail report.
+The agent sees it.

 name: myapp_login